phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mini.md

 ### Copying flash image using PHFS (phoenixd)

-To flash the disk image, first, you need to verify to which port the `plo` serial interface is connected using the following command:
+To flash the disk image, first, verify to which port the `plo` serial interface is connected using the following command:

 ```shell
 ls -l /dev/serial/by-id
 ```

-To provide the disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable ttyUSBx device, in this case, `ttyUSB3`):
+Launch `phoenixd` to share the disk image with the bootloader (choose suitable ttyUSBx device, in this case, `ttyUSB3`):

 ```shell